french & american

 with a message about giving attention to overlooked

-materials, excessive consumerism, and getting ‘straight to the bone’
+materials, excessive consumerism, and getting ‘straight to the bone’ of what art-making and creating is all about.”

 – quotes from Régis-R interview with for cgac.